Utsav1417/SQL-Leetcode-Solutions/README.md

 This repo contains solution to all the problems on leetcode website in order to hone my SQL programming skills.

-All the porblems are divided in 3 categories: Easy, Medium and Hard.
+All the problems are divided in 3 categories: Easy, Medium and Hard.